flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-tips-and-tricks.md

 ## Modify or update invididual packages

-Before or after setting up the SDK with `./setup_board` you can modify the package definitions in `third_party/coreos-overlay/`.
+You can modify the package definitions in `third_party/coreos-overlay/`.
+A complete and thorough guide for modifying packages is [here][mod-cl].
-Changes for toolchain packages like the compiler need to be done before running `./setup_board` but any changes for the final image can be done before running `./build_packages && ./build_image`.
+Changes for toolchain packages like the compiler need to be done to the SDK directly; `./setup_board` needs to be called after such changes (and ideally, the SDK should be rebuilt).
+Any changes to the OS image only can be built by running `./build_packages && ./build_image`.
 All build commands can be run multiple times but whether your last changes are picked up depends on whether the package revision was increased (by renaming the ebuild file) or the package uninstalled and the binary package removed (See the last commands in
 _Build everything from scratch_ where it was done for the parent package `coreos-base/coreos`).